 python_requirement targets where relevant.

 If you do not want your plugin requirements to mix with your normal requirements, it's often a good idea to set up a dedicated "resolve" (lockfile) for your plugins.
-See Third-party dependencies for more information, including the current limitations of multiple resolves.
+See Third-party dependencies for more information.
 For example:

 Then, update your